 - Company – Users can read about Symbiomech, its business goals, and its blog posts, as well as contact the company.

 - Forums – Users can discuss and collaborate with each other on their robot projects.
 Currently the forums section doesn’t exist on the website, but it’s planned for development later.

 Symbiomech is initially focusing its products and services on the healthcare industry, so I made the website’s design sleek and clean like a hospital’s interior.
 I chose teal as the main accent color of the website to allude to the color of some hospital staff uniforms.

 Symbiomech’s central product is a robotic unit named Cerebrum.
 The shape of the Cerebrum unit is hexagonal, and so on various elements of the website’s design, I used diagonal sides to allude to that.

-The Symbiomech website has an online store containing both shippable hardware products and downloadable software products.
-The online store has categories and filters that allows shoppers to sort through the products.
+The Symbiomech website has an online store containing both shippable hardware and downloadable software.
+The online store has categories and filters that allows shoppers to sort through the types of products.
 Customers are able to leave ratings and reviews on the pages of software products.

 I designed the Symbiomech Industries logo, which is an abstract human hand with a gear as the palm.
 The hand and the gear appearing merged together symbolizes the company’s philosophy that there should be a harmonious, symbiotic relationship between humans (represented by the hand) and machines (represented by the gear).

 I also designed the logo for Symbiomech’s flagship product, Cerebrum.
 The logo is the word “CEREBRUM” coming out of a large letter C which is shaped like a hexagon, alluding to the Cerebrum robot’s hexagonal shape.